Feds, province ante up $272M for Route 11 upgrades

 The federal and provincial governments will spend $272 million to twin a section of Route 11 between Shediac and Bouctouche and to create a new bypass near Miramichi.

-About 20 kilometres, from south of Shediac River to south of the Little Bouctouche River, will be twinned and an 11-kilometre, two-lane bypass will be built between Glenwood and Miramichi, Premier Brian Gallant announced Friday.
+About 20 kilometres, from south of Shediac River to south of the Little Bouctouche River, will be turned into a four-lane highway, and an 11-kilometre, two-lane bypass will be built between Glenwood and Miramichi, Premier Brian Gallant announced Friday.

+The upgrades are expected to improve safety, travel and trade, and create about 2,700 construction jobs over the next four years.

+Route 11 is the main highway from northeastern New Brunswick to Quebec, Nova Scotia, Prince Edward Island and the United States and provides access to ports, airports and rail hubs.

-The southern stretch of Route 11 has seen a rise in traffic levels because of growth in the region.
+The southern stretch of the route has seen a rise in traffic levels because of growth in the region.

 On some untwinned stretches, average traffic counts are projected to increase to 10,000 vehicles a day, the government said in a news release announcing the twinning project.

-They are among the highest traffic counts for any comparable two-lane arterial stretches of highway in New Brunswick.
+Those would be among the highest traffic counts for any comparable two-lane arterial stretches of highway in New Brunswick, the release stated.

+"You can imagine people from the small communities on the east coast that want to get to other parts of the province and they have to go through this artery that's very busy and as we know have unfortunately had too many accidents on it," said Gallant.

 "Businesses in Kent County, on the Miramichi, and throughout our province will be able to get their products to markets more efficiently," Gallant said in a news release.

-About 2,700 jobs will be created during construction, said Gallant, who joined federal cabinet minister Dominic LeBlanc in Bouctouche to make the announcement.

-"People have been talking about upgrading Route 11 for decades," Gallant said.
+"People have been talking about upgrading Route 11 for decades," said Gallant.
 "By working with all partners, we are finally getting it done."

 Construction of the Glenwood-Miramichi Route 11 bypass is expected to begin in the spring of 2018 and to be completed in the fall of 2021.